hb1998/SimProMan/README.md

 # SimpromanClient

-SimProMan is a Simple Project Management software made for really small teams, startups and those who don't need a pleothra of unwanted features and clutter.
+SimProMan is a Simple Project Management software made for really small teams, startups and those who don't need a plethora of unwanted features and clutter.
 It is more like a Todo app on steroids than a full fledged project management software.It follows the KISS priciple.

 ## Development server